-The Agency has outstanding bonds payable of \$2,047,516 at June 30, 2009, an increase from the prior year of \$21,008 due to the accretion of principal on capital appreciation bonds totaling \$29,213, offset by a principal payment of \$8,205.
-All of the Agency's toll revenue, less certain expenses, as defined in the indentures of trust, are pledged to repay these bonds.
-There were no changes to the debt structure during FY 2009.
+The agency has outstanding bonds payable of \$2,064,731 at June 30, 2010, an increase from the prior year of \$17,215 due to the accretion of principal on capital appreciation bonds totaling \$30,315, offset by a principal payment of \$13,100.
+All of the agency's toll revenue, less certain expenses, as defined in the indentures of trust, is pledged to repay these bonds.
+There were no changes to the debt structure during FY10.

-The Agency has several debt covenants contained in the master indentures of trust.
-Management of the Agency represents that the Agency was in compliance with all of its covenants as of and for the year ended June 30, 2009.
+The agency has several debt covenants contained in the master indentures of trust.
+Management of the agency represents that the agency was in compliance with all of its covenants as of and for the year ended June 30, 2010.

-While toll revenue has generally increased over the last several years and the Agency continues to pay its operating costs and debt service, revenue has not grown as fast as originally projected when the bonds were issued.
-Since 2000, the Agency has taken numerous measures to help bridge the gap between actual and projected revenue, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the Orange County bankruptcy settlement, and reducing operational costs by transitioning to a new customer service vendor.
-The Agency has achieved the required coverage ratio of 1.3x Annual Debt Service since the bonds were issued; however, absent capital infusion, it was anticipated that compliance would not be maintained as early as FY 2007.
+While toll revenue has generally increased over the last several years and the agency continues to pay its operating costs and debt service, revenue has not grown as fast as originally projected when the bonds were issued.
+Since 2000, the agency has taken numerous measures to help bridge the gap between actual and projected revenue, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the Orange County bankruptcy settlement, and reducing operational costs by competitively bidding the major operations related contracts.
+The agency has achieved the required coverage ratio of 1.3x Annual Debt Service since the bonds were issued; however, absent capital infusion, it was anticipated that compliance would not be maintained as early as FY 2007.

-In May 2004, the San Joaquin Hills and Foothill/Eastern boards of directors and their respective financial and legal advisors began developing and negotiating a conceptual mitigation and loan plan to help the Agency avoid technical default and enable FETCA to move forward with its completion of the southern extension of the State Route 241 Toll Road.
-In November 2005, the Agency and FETCA entered into an agreement, the terms of which include payments of \$120,000 over four years from FETCA to mitigate for the projected loss of revenue due to the construction of the southern extension of the State 241 Toll Road and a commitment from FETCA to provide loans, subject to the terms of the agreement, as needed of up to \$1,040,000 to assist the Agency in achieving its covenants to its bondholders.
-The agreement is discussed in note 6(b) to the financial statements.
-If the Agency determines that expected toll revenues, mitigation payments, and/or loan proceeds are not likely to provide the required debt service coverage, the Agency will take steps to increase toll revenues, decrease costs, and hire a traffic consultant as set forth in the indenture covenant.
-If after implementation of such actions, adjusted net toll revenues still fall short of the debt ratio covenant, the Agency will repeat the process of analysis and implementation.
-Under this scenario, a failure to meet the debt ratio covenants will not constitute an event of default.
+In May 2004, the San Joaquin Hills and Foothill/Eastern Boards of Directors and their respective financial and legal advisors began developing and negotiating a conceptual mitigation and loan plan to help the agency avoid technical default and enable the Foothill/Eastern Transportation Corridor Agency (F/ETCA) to move forward with its 241 completion project.
+In November 2005, the agency and F/ETCA entered into an agreement, the terms of which include payments of \$120,000 over four years from F/ETCA to mitigate for the projected loss of revenue due to the construction of the 241 completion project and a commitment from F/ETCA to provide loans, subject to the terms of the agreement and loan requirements of California Government Code Section 66484.3, paragraph (f), as needed of up to \$1,040,000 to assist the agency in achieving its covenants to its bondholders.
+The agreement and loan requirements are discussed in note 6(b) to the financial statements.
+If the agency determines that expected toll revenues, mitigation payments, and/or loan proceeds are not likely to provide the required debt service coverage, the agency will take steps to increase toll revenues, decrease costs, and hire a traffic consultant as set forth in the indenture covenant.
+If after implementation of such actions, adjusted net toll revenues still fall short of the debt ratio covenant, the agency will repeat the process of analysis and implementation.
+Under this scenario, a failure to yield 1.3x annual debt service will not constitute an event of default.